-- 1. Connect a remote cable to the Remote port on every inverter installed in parallel (see Figures 2-1 & 2-11), using the supplied cables. - 2.
+- 1. Connect a remote cable to the Remote port on every inverter installed in parallel (see Figures 2-1 & 2-10), using the supplied cables. - 2.
 Route the inverter-connected remote cables from each inverter/charger to your router.
 Follow the same route you used for the stack cables. - 3.
 Connect each remote cable to its respective communication port on the router (P1-P6 per the number of inverters installed in parallel).
-Refer to Section 2.4 and Figures 2-7 & 2-8. - 4.
-Connect any accessories to the remaining open communication ports on the router using the network cable.
+Refer to Section 2.4 and Figures 2-6 & 2-7. - 4.
+Connect any accessories to the remaining open communication ports on the router using a network cable.